DivorcedLance/custom-countdown/README.md

 2. Select the date of your event using the date picker.
 3. Click 'Submit' to start the countdown.
 4. Watch as the timer counts down to your special event.
-5. Your countdown details are saved locally, so you can close and reopen the browser without losing your setup.
+5. Your countdown details are saved locally, so you can close and reopen the browser without losing your setup

-## Contributing 🤝

-Contributions to improve the app are welcome!
-Feel free to fork the repository, make improvements, and submit a pull request.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.